 The dataset and map produced during this project is a reconnaissance survey of aggregate resources in Elbert County and was created using existing geological maps, geological descriptions, and limited field observations collected during the study.
 The dataset version represents current information as of 23 February 2022.
-Digital ZIP download.
+Digital ZIP/GIS/PDF download.
 ON-007-09D – v20220223

 Included in this ZIP package:

 — ON-007-09D-Read_Me-v20220223.pdf — A listing of contents of the ZIP package with brief instructions on usage.

 — ON-007-09-notes.pdf — Includes a description of the map along with references.